benediktrauscher/ICS/README.md

 ## Installation

-The package can then be installed using R/devtools.
+The package can be installed using R/devtools.

 ```{r}
 devtools::install_github('benediktrauscher/ICS', build_vignettes = T)